(Rotavirus Diet; Stomach Flu Diet; Viral Gastroenteritis Diet)

 What Is a Gastroenteritis Diet?

-A gastroenteritis diet includes the kinds of foods you should eat or give to a person who has gastroenteritis.
-The symptoms of gastroenteritis usually last 1-2 days.
-However, they can last up to 10 days.
-Symptoms include:
+A gastroenteritis diet includes foods that should be eaten or given to a person who has gastroenteritis.
+This is an infection of the intestines and stomach.
+Symptoms usually last 1 to 2 days and include:

 - Nausea and vomiting